-FAIR HAVEN – There are no fast food chains in this borough of mom-and-pop shops and precise eateries.
-That’s due to the fact local regulation handed in 1973 prohibits them.
+FAIR HAVEN—There are no fast food chains in this borough of mom-and-pop shops and precise eateries.
+Local regulation passed in 1973 prohibits them.

 With a Dunkin’ espresso-and-donuts shop trying to open a shop within the Fair Haven Shopping Center on River Road, that ordinance is getting a 2nd appearance.
 But the trouble is, no one can locate the nearby regulation within the codebooks.